 Torrence, who would go on to clinch his second-straight Top Fuel title later in the day, was upset because Ferre deep staged against Torrence during their first round race during eliminations.

-The $25,000 fine will be to enhancing the capabilities of the Safety Safari.
+The $25,000 fine will be used to enhance the capabilities of the Safety Safari.
 Torrence, who apologized for his conduct during the NHRA Awards Banquet on Nov.
 18, must also complete anger management sessions as part of the penalty.

 — #NHRA (@NHRA) November 17, 2019